globalcitizen/lxc-gentoo/README.md

 You need the 'Gentoo Linux Release Engineering (Automated Weekly Release Key)' that can be found at https://wwwold.gentoo.org/proj/en/releng/index.xml

-The following instructions are for a custom key storage directory, remove `--homedir` to use your default (`$HOME/.gnupg`) directory.
+If you wish to use a custom key storage directory, first create it as follows.
+Otherwise, GPG will use your default (`$HOME/.gnupg`) directory.

 ```
 # create and use a temporary GPG key storage dir (optional)